ltl10121314/Auto-GTAP/README.md

 # Auto-GTAP

-Auto-GTAP combines all steps of running a GTAP-based reasearch project under a single framework.
+Auto-GTAP combines all steps of running a GTAP-based research project under a single framework.

 ## Why use Auto-GTAP?